 Keep in mind that all electrical protective rubber insulating products are tested by the manufacturer prior to the first shipment.
 End users (or an end users’ designee) may perform acceptance testing within the first 2 months after receipt.
 However, do not place rubber insulating products into service unless they have been tested electrically within the previous 12 months.

 Saf-T-Gard's Voltgard® Test Lab can manage all of this for you.
 Click here to access the Voltgard® Rubber Insulating Products Testing Order Forms to get started.
+If you are uncertain which type of testing applies to your rubber insulating products, click here to learn more about Voltgard's DC testing services.

 check out this video to learn even more about how our voltgard® test lab can help with your electrical testing!